frapplecat/songbirb/README.md

 I've added a splash screen on initial loading of the game.
 It contains the songBirb logo and the line:
 Time to learn some birdsong.
 This should give the user an instant idea of what the site is about.
 I set the intro page so it loads and disappears quickly so it doesn't delay the user too much.
 I also wanted to use a brighter colour on the intro screen against the blue of the main game to provide some extra contrast and separation between the two elements.
-I've put the tagline in the songbirb green so it doesn't get lost on the white logo during the animation.
+I've put the tag-line in the songbirb green so it doesn't get lost on the white logo during the animation.
 After this initial load the intro gets put into local storage and won't load again so it doesn't annoy a user who is going to play multiple game in a row.
 If you want to get the intro to load again you just remove the key from local storage.
 I've included a gif above with the process.

 <br>